Residues of a tropical zeta function for convex domains: The planar boundary zeta series

 From now on, we specialize to the two-dimensional case.

-\begin{definition} A $\Gamma$-triangle is a planar region bounded by an embedded planar arc $\Gamma$ and two straight segments of rational slopes such that the primitive vectors in the directions of these segments form a basis of the lattice, and such that the segment joining the endpoints of $\Gamma$, together with $\Gamma$, bounds a convex region. \end{definition}
+\begin{definition} A \(\Gamma\)-triangle is a planar region bounded by an embedded planar arc \(\Gamma\) and two straight segments of rational slope.
+The primitive direction vectors of the straight segments form a basis of the lattice, and \(\Gamma\), together with the segment joining its endpoints, bounds a convex region. \end{definition}

-From the discussion in Appendix \ref{ssec:tropop}, it follows that the complement of the interior of $\Omega$ in $\widehat\Omega$ is a finite union of $\Gamma$-triangles (in fact, there are at most six of them; see Appendix \ref{ss:tropmmzeta}, where all types of minimal models are enumerated).
+From the discussion in Appendix~\ref{ssec:tropop}, it follows that the complement of the interior of \(\Omega\) in \(\widehat\Omega\) is a finite union of \(\Gamma\)-triangles.
+In fact, there are at most six of them; see Appendix~\ref{ss:tropmmzeta}, where all types of minimal models are enumerated.

-The basis condition (also known as ``unimodularity'') implies that, after composing an $\operatorname{SL}_2(\mathbb{Z})$ transformation with a translation, one may place the \(\Gamma\)-triangle in the first quadrant so that its straight sides are segments of the coordinate axes.
-In particular, \(\Gamma\) is then represented by the graph of a convex function $g:[0,r]\mapsto[0,u]$ such that $g(0)=u, g(r)=0.$
+The basis condition, also known as unimodularity, implies that, after composing an \(\mathrm{SL}(2,\Z)\) transformation with a translation, one may place the \(\Gamma\)-triangle in the first quadrant so that its straight sides are segments of the coordinate axes.
+In particular, \(\Gamma\) is then represented by the graph of a convex function